 - Safe harbor match – 100% Vested: If your employer uses what is called a “safe harbor match” then you are 100% vested in that portion of the company contribution.
 Each year near the end of the year the company sends a notice which describes their match provisions.
 This notice will let you know if they use a safe harbor match.

-- Regular match and profit sharing contributions – subject to a vesting schedule: Regular matching contributions (which are those that do not fall under the safe harbor provisions) and profit sharing contributions may both subject to a vesting schedule.
+- Regular match and profit sharing contributions – subject to a vesting schedule: Regular matching contributions (which are those that do not fall under the safe harbor provisions) and profit sharing contributions may both be subject to a vesting schedule.